 The Story of North Carolina, the largest exhibit ever produced at the NC Museum of History in Raleigh, opened to rave reviews in 2011.
-This permanent exhibit traces life in North Carolina from its earliest inhabitants through the 20th century.
-Admission is free.
+This exhibit, that closed on October 6, 2024, traced life in North Carolina from its earliest inhabitants through the 20th century.

 More than 14,000 years of the state’s history unfold through fascinating artifacts, multimedia presentations, dioramas, and hands-on interactive components.
 Additionally, two full-size historic houses and several re-created environments immerse museum visitors in places where North Carolinians have lived and worked.
 Yet the heart of The Story of North Carolina focuses on the people—both well-known and everyday citizens—who shaped the Tar Heel State.